Pharmacists to develop cardiac care pathways

-The scheme – which is currently under consideration by the Department of Health and Social Care along with STP plans from across the UK – will involve pharmacists performing checks and referring any ‘red flag’ patients to cardiologists, says Hemant Patel, North East London LPC secretary.
+The scheme – which is currently under consideration by the Department of Health and Social Care along with STP plans from across the UK – will involve pharmacists performing checks and referring any ‘red flag’ patients to cardiologists, says Hemant Patel, North East London LPC secretary (pictured, above).
 Patel expects the scheme to go live in October.

 If cardiologists confirm a diagnosis of AF or high blood pressure in the patient referred to them, they will notify a GP and the patient will be referred back to the pharmacy for medication and titration.